richardjalba/mern-ecommerce/README.md

 **redux-devtools-extension** lets me use the chrometool to observe redux state management.

 I create the store.js file and put each of these packages into use to connect my Reducers and related middleware.

+In index.js, I import store.js and Provider from redux.

+Then I create productListReducer in the productReducers, so I have a case for REQUEST, SUCCESS, FAILURE.

+I also create a constants folder with a productConstants file, which I build out and bring into productReducers.js.

+Then I create an actions folder with productActions.js.
+Where I bring in the productConstants.

+Do you remember how we hav useEffect to fetch the products data in the HomeScreen component?
+Now we're gonna move that functionality into the productActions.js file.

+I do this by bringing in axios, using a "double arrow" syntax for thunk, and dispatching the REQUEST Constant which is already tied to trigger its given Reducer, followed by an axios request, followed by dispatching SUCCESS, which serves a payload that gets passed down to the state.

+If something goes wrong, we instead dispatch FAILURE to serve the payload with an error message.

+Back in HomeScreen.js we can remove the component state, since we're moving our resources (products, users, orders) to global data via redux.

+This means we're clearing the useEffect and utilizing the productList action inside it instead, after bringing in the action file into HomeScreen.

+We're also bringing in the useDispatch and useSelector functions from react-redux.
+Which we'll use hooks to bring in useDispatch for use in useEffect, and useSelector for us to select the state we want.